Mehdi Zerkane: Early career

 Zerkane's youth deal with Monaco expired at the end of June 2020.

 Bordeaux

 He agreed a professional deal with Bordeaux soon after, signing a contract until 2022.

 Zerkane made his debut for Bordeaux against Nantes on 21 August 2020, but was sent off for a foul on Nicolas Pallois in a 0–0 draw at the Matmut Atlantique under new coach Jean-Louis Gasset.

 On 31 October 2022, he was released from the club after having his contract mutually terminated.

 OFI (loan)

 On 5 September 2022, Zerkane was loaned for one season with an option to buy to Greek club OFI.
 On 27 October 2022, his loan was cut short by OFI.

+Nimes

+On February 2, 2023, he signed a six-month contract with Ligue 2 side Nîmes Olympique.

+MC Alger

+On August 17, 2023, he signed a two-year contract with MC Alger.

 International career

 Zerkane was born in France to an Algerian father and Moroccan mother.
 He debuted for the Algeria national team in a 3–1 2021 Africa Cup of Nations qualification win over Zimbabwe on 12 November 2020.